 Disc properties

-Here is information about disc properties.
-Each disc model has its own disc property and flies in different ways.
-Depending on how you are as a pitcher and the place you are throwing from, you will very likely need different discs in the bag with different disc properties.
+Here comes information about disc properties.
+Each disc model has its own disc characteristics and flies in a different way.
+Depending on how you are as a thrower and the place you throw from, you will most likely need different discs in your bag with different disc properties.

 |